England & Scotland: Lake District to Edinburgh | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-A VBT representative will greet you at the Manchester airport to start your adventure off right.
+A VBT representative will greet you at Manchester Airport to start your adventure off right.
 A complimentary car service will whisk you to your centrally located hotel in Penrith.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-Take a short shuttle to the village of Keswick, the start of your cycling adventure.
-After a safety and bike-fitting session, enjoy a pleasant pedal along the River Greta on a dedicated cycling path.
-A gentle ascent brings you toward the Castlerigg Stones, a circle of neolithic standing stones offering one of the most dramatic panoramic views in the Lake District.
-Continue cycling through the rolling countryside and past tree-lined fields into the Borrowdale Valley, your home for the next two nights.
+From Penrith, take a short shuttle to the village of Keswick, the starting point of your cycling adventure.
+After a safety and bike-fitting session, enjoy a pleasant ride along a dedicated cycling path beside the River Greta.
+A gentle ascent brings you to the Castlerigg Stones, a striking circle of Neolithic standing stones offering one of the most dramatic panoramic views in the Lake District.
+Continue cycling through rolling countryside and tree-lined fields into the Borrowdale Valley, your home for the next two nights.

-Tonight, enjoy a welcome dinner in the hotel’s restaurant.
+This evening, enjoy a welcome dinner at the hotel’s restaurant.

 Today's Ride Choices